Eleanor of Provence: Issue

-Eleanor and Henry had five children together.
+Despite initial concerns that the Queen might be barren, Eleanor and Henry had five children together.
 Eleanor seems to have been especially devoted to her eldest son, Edward; when he was deathly ill in 1246, she stayed with him at the abbey at Beaulieu in Hampshire for three weeks, long past the time allowed by monastic rules.
 She personally supervised Edward's upbringing and education.
 It was because of her influence that King Henry granted the duchy of Gascony to Edward in 1249.
 Her youngest child, Katherine, seems to have had a degenerative disease that rendered her deaf.
 When the little girl died at the age of three, both her royal parents suffered overwhelming grief.
 Eleanor possibly had four other sons who also died in childhood, but their existence is in doubt as there is no contemporary record of them.